 Good news is terrific but bad news is vital to pivot and make important business decisions.

 Majority of the time you and the overseas team are working hours apart.
-Sunday night for you might be Monday night for them.
+Sunday night for you might be Monday afternoon for them.
 The good news should be celebrated and praised as a team, but the bad news should be communicated immediately.
 When business opens the next day clients expect functional websites.
 A vital showstopper when the overseas team is asleep and unresponsive, will make clients extremely unhappy.
 Always have a deployment strategy and a rollback plan in case of an emergency.
 Allow enough time to test any deployments and fix critical issues on the spot.
 Now is a good time to use the equity from above: Willingness To Work During Their Working Hours to your advantage.
 Simply schedule any live deployment around the best window for the In-house team to be responsive and alert.
 This is a fair compromise and both teams will be happier and much more in sync.
 I have found the team abroad has no reservations and appreciates the thorough plan of execution.

 Around The Clock Productivity